 - I call this the “doing your homework” step.
 I gather research and ideas for my projects by scouring the internet, visiting sites like Pinterest, Instagram, Behance and Etsy.

 - I’m also inspired by designs that I come across in everyday life— in magazines, posters, merchandise, even restaurant menus.
-If you are ever feeling stuck, never underestimate the power of trip to Target.
+If you are ever feeling stuck, never underestimate the power of a trip to Target.

-- I keep a catalog of all my findings in folders, (from online and in real life), using a free resource called Evernote (kind of a catch all for all of your ideas).
+- I keep a catalog of all my findings in folders, (from online and in real life), using a free resource called Evernote (kind of a catch-all for all of your ideas).

 Step 2: Design